Chrisdeleon91/Module-13-Neural-Networks-Challenge/README.md

 * Run through each line of code to view the output
 ### 2. Launch Colab_venture_funding_with_deep_learning.ipynb and upload into your Google Colab:
 * download the resource files in this repository to upload using the Google Colab prompts within the code
+### 3. Load saved models from AlphabetSoup folder if desired
+* three models are saved: AlphabetSoup, AlphabetSoup_A1, AlphabetSoup_A2

 ![Picture](https://www.columbia.edu/content/themes/custom/columbia/assets/img/cu-header.svg)